zhaofeng0019/jemallocator/README.md

 This project is the successor of [jemallocator](https://github.com/gnzlbg/jemallocator).

-The project is published as `tikv-jemallocator` and `jemallocator` for historical reasons.
+The project is also published as `jemallocator` for historical reasons.
 The two crates are the same except names.
-It's OK to use either crate.
-But due to lack of permissions, only `jemallocator` and `jemalloc-sys` are updated.
-If you want to use other crates, `tikv-xxx` versions are still required.
+For new projects, it's recommended to use `tikv-xxx` versions instead.

 > Links against `jemalloc` and provides a `Jemalloc` unit type that implements
 > the allocator APIs and can be set as the `#[global_allocator]`